krish-21/iStock/README.md

 5. Exit iStock

-After the user finished the day's work, the user can proceed to the next day.
+After the User finished the day's work, the User can proceed to the next day.

-Proceeding to the next day means that the stock of each company changes at the end of each day, thus changing the user's net worth too.
+Proceeding to the next day means that the stock of each company changes at the end of each day, thus changing the User's net worth too.

-iStock again prints the dashboard for the user to do the necessary.
+iStock again prints the dashboard for the User to do the necessary.

-iStock keeps running until the user chooses the fifth option to exit.
+iStock keeps running until the User chooses the fifth option to exit.